VMatrix1900/draft-cats-metric-definition/draft-ysl-cats-metric-definition.md

 ## Level 2: Fully Normalized Metric.

-The L2 metric is a single score value derived from L1 metrics using an aggregation function.
+The L2 metric is a single score value derived from the lower level metrics (L0 or L1) using an aggregation function.
 Different implementations may employ different aggregation functions to characterize the overall performance of the underlying compute and communication resources.
 The definition of the L2 metric simplifies the complexity of collecting and distributing numerous lower-level metrics by consolidating them into a single, unified score.

 TODO: Some implementations may support configuration of Ingress CATS-Forwarders with the metric normalizing method so that it can decode the affection from the L1 or L0 metrics.